stankyBagel42/CSSeniorProject/Project-Description.md

 PyTorch, which is how we are training the AI agent.

 # Approach to Problem
-To improve AI performance in Pokémon battles, our team will implement Double Deep Q-Network (DDQN) training using Pokémon Showdown battle data.
+To improve AI performance in Pokémon battles, our team has implemented Double Dueling Deep Q-Network (DDQN) training using Pokémon Showdown battle data.
 We'll supplement this with self-play and engagements with other players.
-Testing involves scenarios with clear optimal choices and historical battle data simulations.
+Testing involves scenarios with clear optimal choices.
 Our approach will expose the AI to diverse team compositions and battle scenarios to enhance its adaptability across different strategies.